thomasclarke1969/documentation/websdk/integration/offline.md

 * If its a Hybrid/Cordova/Ionic app thats installed on a mobile device rather than running in a standard web browser, its probably safe to trust it with all of your user's data.
 * If you don't know whether this is a public terminal or a private laptop, its best to just turn off all persistence.
-* If you have any security concerns, keep in mind that allowing the Session Token to be cached means that the requests can be made to your server to regain any data you tried to avoid writing to browser's database.
+* If you have any security concerns, keep in mind that allowing the Session Token to be cached means that any request can be made to your server; this makes questions of whether to write data to a database or not a little less relevant.
-* Identities are good to cache, as it helps speed up initialization time.
+* Identities seem pretty safe to cache.
 However, a dating app may want to treat the list of people you talk with as highly confidential, and disable this.
 * Messages contain the meat of the data one typically wants to secure.
-Whether its a credit card number, dating information or a work related discussion, consider the likelyhood of a coworker, spouse or misc person getting access to this "trusted" laptop.
+Whether its a credit card number, dating information or a work related discussion, consider the likelihood of a coworker, spouse or misc person getting access to this "trusted" laptop.
 * The Sync Queue options allows any Messages sent, Conversations created, and other interactions to be saved to a database.
 This means that the next time the app is loaded, anything unprocess can be sent, updated or deleted on the server.
 While these seem like relatively safe things privacy-wise, this setting is only available if both `messages` and `conversations` are enabled.